arunprasadh7/arunprasadh7/README.md

 # Hey there! 👋 I'm Arun Prasadh!

-## Fullstack Developer Extraordinaire 🌐 Web3 🚀 & Crypto Enthusiast 💎
+## 💻 Fullstack Developer  🌐 Web 3 🚀 & Crypto Enthusiast 💎

 Welcome to my corner of the internet, where the code is clean, the bugs are few, and the coffee is strong! ☕